 Bohemian models are characterized by their ebony finishings, dark brown antique base tone with dark red shading.
 A reliable type of violin for indoor and outdoor environments.

-The images display the different features of the Jaradius Violin.
-This is one of Animato Strings' largest selections of new and old instruments in Australia including Asian-handcrafted instruments, new European instruments, and a wide range of antique stringed instruments.
+This violin was made in Germany around 1900.
+This is one of Animato Strings' largest selections of new and old instruments in Australia including Asian-handcrafted instruments, new European instruments, and a wide range of antique stringed instruments such this 100 year old German Violin.